 Dorothy, pregnant with her son Douglass, was eventually allowed to relocate along with her family to a French compound outside Manila.
 It was here she met Lucienne Fauchère, a French woman living in Manila after her husband had been killed in the war.
 She was kind to the family, helping them through the difficult time, smuggling food into the camps in order to help.
 She and Dorothy became fast friends.

 They weren’t just business owners—they were forces of progress, growth and positivity in a nascent industry.

 After the war

 In 1949, as the company grew, Dorothy made a sales call on the interiors design director of a local furniture store.
 Dorothy invited the man to visit the showroom.
 Shortly after, they went on their first date.
-This was Harry Lawenda—a man whom would have a massive impact on the company and design in general.
+This was Harry Lawenda—a man who would have a massive impact on the company and design in general.
 He moved his practice to the KF showroom and would soon become a business partner and an essential thread in the fabric of the company.
-Harry was a very talented designer of wall coverings, textiles, rugs, lighting and furniture.
-His mid-century designs are highly sought after collectibles.
-He discovered talent such as Jack Lenor Larson and encouraged and invested in in budding giants like Clarence House, Glant Textiles and Sam Maloof.
-Harry was the driving creative force behind Kneedler Fauchère and Dorothy encouraged him to create designs to complement the oriental aesthetic of their showroom.
+Harry was a very talented designer of wall coverings, textiles, rugs, lighting, and furniture.
+His mid-century designs are highly sought-after collectibles.
+He discovered talent such as Jack Lenor Larson and encouraged and invested in budding giants like Clarence House, Glant Textiles, and Sam Maloof.
+Harry was the driving creative force behind Kneedler Fauchère and Dorothy encouraged him to create designs to complement the Asian aesthetic of their showroom.